ComposableFi/composable/docs/docs/parachains/picasso-parachain-overview.md

 The vision for Picasso is to become a cross-chain hub with a robust set of novel DeFi primitive pallets that attract liquidity from the larger DeFi landscape.
 Picasso, through its native interoperability, aims to become an ecosystem flush with liquidity from multiple different blockchain networks.
-These include EVM-compatible Layer 1s and 2s, and the Cosmos network of blockchains.
+These include EVM-compatible Layer 1s and 2s, NEAR, and the Cosmos network of blockchains.
 As part of this vision, Picasso will act as an incubator parachain for applications, developers, and users.
 It will provide an interoperable ecosystem where different parties can easily interact and deploy different projects on an efficient and well-maintained blockchain infrastructure.